colehaus/colex/posts/futurism/main.md

 "Yeah.
 There a lot of techniques to choose from though [@tag04].
 Since we're just a couple of schlemiels, we can't really call up a panel of experts for the [Delphi method](https://en.wikipedia.org/wiki/Delphi_method).
-And for a lot of the mathematical models 'even the relevant variables are not known, let alone the linkages between the variables.' [@martino03] If we feel we must forecast, the best general-purpose technique might be
+And for a lot of the mathematical models, 'even the relevant variables are not known, let alone the linkages between the variables.' [@martino03] If we feel we must forecast, the best general-purpose technique might be
 [scenario planning](https://en.wikipedia.org/wiki/Scenario_planning)."